Tazinho/snakecase/README.md

     changed.
   - `"mixed"`: Almost the same as `case = "parsed"`.
 Every letter which is not at the start or behind an underscore is turned into lowercase.
-If a substring is set as an abbreviation, it will stay in upper case.
+If a substring is set as an abbreviation, it will be turned into upper case.
   - `"swap"`: Upper case letters will be turned into lower case and vice versa.
 Also `case = "flip"` will work.
 Doesn’t work with any of the other arguments except `unique_sep`, `empty_fill`, `prefix` and